satchwaldman/Radiohead_testing_v4/README.md

 9. Either through the terminal or by dragging the file from your folder, insert the Radiohead library into the build>libdeps>sparkfun_samd21_proRF folder.
 10. That's it!
 Any files in src that had undefined called to header files should now be resolved.

+FLASHING FIRMWARE INSTRUCTIONS:
+1. The firmware for both the client and server boards can be found at the bottom of the main.cpp file.
+2. The client firmware is found in the section second from the bottom, on lines 522-663; uncomment this section to flash the client firmware.
+3. Likewise, the server firmware is found in the section at the very bottom, on lines 664-726; uncomment this section to flash the server firmware.
+4. The server firmware must be changed for each server so that each server board can be distinguished from the others.
+Lines 694 and 705 should be updated accordingly so that the number associated with each server is correct.
+For instance, if server board 2 was being flashed, SERVER1_ADDRESS in line 694 should be changed to SERVER2_ADDRESS and “server1” in line 705 should be changed to “server2.”

+EMULATING MESH TOPOLOGIES:
+1. In order to do mesh testing without actually creating a physical mesh network (i.e., one in which nodes are placed far enough apart that some cannot physically communicate with one another) we will use a test network.
+2. This test network can be found in RHRouter.h and RHRouter.cpp.
+By uncommenting one of the #define RH_TEST_NETWORK definitions on lines 33-36 of RHRouter.h, the corresponding mesh topology will become active in RHRouter.cpp.
+Alternatively, the desired #define can be inserted just above the #ifdef RH_TEST_NETWORK block on line 224 of RHRouter.cpp.